New Landlord? The beginner’s guide to renting out your home

 Sign up with a local landlord association

 Search for landlord associations in your area.
-These groups provide beginners with a lot of crucial information, as well as practical advice for finding honest and trustworthy tenants.
+These groups provide beginners with a lot of crucial information and practical advice for finding honest and trustworthy tenants as opposed to getting caught with nightmare tenants from hell.

 If you’re struggling to find the time to manage the advertising and letting of your property, the best course of action may be to hire a lettings agency.
 In return for a monthly fee (taken from the rent they collect), the agency will manage all of the issues associated with renting out a home — including maintenance, rent payments and arrears management.